xFrah/ACSAI-obsidian/MD VERSIONS/Artificial Intelligence/Propositional Satisfiability.md

 ---
-alias: Satisfiability, Tautology, Contradiction, Entailment
+alias: Satisfiability, Tautology, Contradiction, Entailment, SAT problem, SAT problems
 ---

 When you have a compound proposition, you want to be able to determine **whether it is possible for it to be true**.